Healthy Relationships for Adults: What to Know

 Signs of a healthy relationship

-Willingness to compromise and settle problems fairly.
+Are willing to meet in the middle and settle problems fairly.

 Signs of an unhealthy relationship